NethServer/docs/developer-manual/en/nethserver-hylafax.rst

 Clients are authenticated using reverse dns queries: all ip resolved with the same domain as server itself are automatically authenticated.
 If reverse dns query, client can authenticate using user name and password of a user inside ``faxmaster`` group.

-Clients should always user username, despite of authentication method used.
+Clients should always use username, despite of authentication method used.

 Internationalization
 ====================

 Notification on incoming and outgoing faxes can be localized using the ``Lang`` property.
-Default value is ``it_It``.
+Default value is ``en_US``.

 Client configuration
 ====================